-Agricultural production activities (including crop rotation, plowing, tilling, planting, harvesting, seeding, grazing, and raising of animals and other production activities the Director of CDA determines are similar in nature and intensity) which have not been expanded into areas never before used for agriculture areas.
-Determinations of such ongoing activities may be supported by Marin County Department of Agriculture, Weights and Measures information on such past activities

-The following types of activities are not considered ongoing agriculture:
+Agricultural production activities (including crop rotation, plowing, tilling, planting, harvesting, and seeding) which have not been expanded into never before used areas.
+Determinations of such ongoing activities may be supported by Marin County Department of Agriculture, Weights and Measures information on such past activities.
+Examples of activities that are NOT considered ongoing agricultural activities include but are not limited to:

-- Development of new water sources (such as construction of a new or expanded well or surface impoundment) - Installation of new irrigation systems or the extension of existing irrigation systems, - Terracing of land for agricultural production - Preparation or planting of land for viticulture - Preparation or planting of land for cannabis - Preparation or planting of land with an average slope exceeding 15% - Other agricultural production activities that the Director of CDA determines will have significant impacts to coastal resources.
+- Development of new water sources (such as construction of a new or expanded well or surface impoundment) - Installation or extension of irrigation systems - Terracing of land for agricultural production - Preparation or planting of land for viticulture - Preparation or planting of land for cannabis - Preparation or planting of land with an average slope exceeding 15%